Critical Minerals Intelligence A project of Special Operations Association of America

 Platform Goal

-Critical minerals — lithium, cobalt, rare earths, tungsten, and dozens of others — are the foundation of advanced weapons systems, energy storage, semiconductor manufacturing, and modern infrastructure.
+Critical minerals like lithium, cobalt, rare earths, tungsten, and dozens of others are the foundation of advanced weapons systems, energy storage, semiconductor manufacturing, and modern infrastructure.
 Control over their supply chains has become a primary axis of geopolitical competition, and disruption to those chains represents a genuine national security risk.

 CritMintel was built to make that risk visible.
 The platform aggregates open-source intelligence on production geography, country-level instability, export dependency, and market concentration to produce structured risk assessments for each mineral.
 Every brief is built to intelligence production standards — not financial analysis — with an explicit focus on decision-relevant findings for policy, defense, and industrial stakeholders.